BRIEF-Guangdong Zhengye Technology completes share issuance for equity acquisition

 May 18 Guangdong Zhengye Technology Co., Ltd. :

-* Says it has completed the acquisition of 100 pct stake in a Shanghai-based mechanical and electrical equipment production firm and Xuanshuo Optoelectronic respectively
+* Says it has completed the acquisition of 100 pct stake in a Shenzhen-based company, which is engaged in development and sale of computer software and hardware

 Further company coverage: (Beijing Headline News)